AnithaTatra/spring-boot-keycloak/README.md

 --------------
 Users authenticate with Keycloak rather than individual applications.
 This means that your applications don't have to deal with login forms, authenticating users, and storing users.
 Once logged-in to Keycloak, users don't have to login again to access a different application.

-=>Installation of keycloak latest version
+#Installation of keycloak latest version

-=>Run the server with bin/kc.bat start-dev
+#Run the server with bin/kc.bat start-dev